-The Angol point diving site in Boracay.
+The Angol point diving site is in Boracay.

 Angol point is also a good diving place for underwater photography, specially macro photography.